iliakan/javascript-book/en/02-browser/01-adding-script-html.md

 ## External scripts

-Usually, most javascript code is put into an external file, which is attached to HTML, like this:
+Usually, most JavaScript code is put into an external file, which is attached to HTML, like this:

 [html]
 <script src="/path/to/script.js"></script>